Farm Radio International: History

 The organization was founded in 1979 by George Atkins, a journalist at CBC Radio, under the name Developing Countries Farm Radio Network (DCFRN).
 During a trip to Zambia in 1975, Mr. Atkins found that there was a lack of information about simple farming techniques for African smallholder farmers.
 Four years later the first script package was sent out to broadcasters and DCFRN was created.

 Following the start-up in 1979, the organization was sending scripts and other useful materials to broadcasters in 100 developing countries, reaching an estimated 100 million people.

 In 2000, communication specialists, as well as the organization's principal donor, began to question its approach and a four-year revamp restructuring its mission, programs, and funding took place.
 After these changes, the organization focused more on communications for development, management, and how people learn.

 In 2008 the organization changed its name to Farm Radio International.

 Scale of operations

-Farm Radio International has numerous offices, the Canadian headquarters, which is based in Ottawa, Ontario, and several other offices throughout Africa.
+Farm Radio International has numerous offices, the Canadian headquarters based in Ottawa, and several other offices throughout Africa.
 Those locations include Burkina Faso, Ethiopia, Ghana, Kenya, Malawi, Mali, Mozambique, Nigeria, Senegal, Tanzania, and Uganda.

 Farm Radio International has reached 700 radio partners in 40 sub-Saharan African countries, some including Ethiopia, Sudan, Somalia, Kenya, and Nigeria.
 Through these partnerships, Farm Radio International has been able to reach a potential audience of 100 million.

 Work

-Farm Radio International uses a 3 pillar approach, which includes…
+Farm Radio International relies on a 3-pillar approach, which includes…

-Radio Resources: Farm Radio International has created four different resources for radio broadcasters in Africa to improve their radio programs.
+Radio Resources: Farm Radio International provides four different resources for radio broadcasters in Africa to improve their radio programs.